onnela-lab/beiwedata/README.md

 # Known Data Issues
 - The `textsLog` data often contain duplicates (usually 3 or 4 identical rows).
 This seems to be more common for sent texts but can occur for received texts.
-- It appears that `timestamp`s are often out of order or duplicated in the acclerometer data.
-Possibly in other data as well.
-Working with programmers on a fix or explanation.
+- It appears that `timestamp`s are often out of order -- this is expected behavior.
+The OS queues up commands and writes when optimally efficient for battery life.
+This will rarely (~ `3 / 1.4 million` in my own data) lead to one line being written after others.
+- Sometimes, acclerometer data will appear duplicated -- that is, two lines with identical timestamps.
+Usually caused by accelerometer taking two measurements within the same millisecond.
+Relatively rare (~ `1300 / 1.4 million` in my data).

 # Functions
 More information about each function can be found in the function's docstring (i.e., `help([function])` or `?[function]`).
 This is just a list of functions to give you an idea of what has already been done.